BabylonJS/OldDocumentationSite/content/classes/2.4/PBRMaterial.md

 Number of Simultaneous lights allowed on the material.

+### invertNormalMapX : boolean

+If sets to true, x component of normal map value will invert (x = 1.0 - x).

-### useOpenGLNormalMap : boolean
+### invertNormalMapY : boolean

-If sets to true, normal map will be considered following OpenGL convention.
+If sets to true, y component of normal map value will invert (y = 1.0 - y).

 ### useLogarithmicDepth : boolean